This blogpost is an excerpt from a larger post that you can find here: www.natesnursery.com/how-do-tree-roots-grow/

 Roots Chase My Water and Septic Tank

 This is a misconception that prevents many homeowners from planting trees or choosing certain species.
 The reality is that roots are opportunistic.
-This means they grow where the soil is least compacted, where there is moist soil, and the path of least resistance.
+This means they grow where the soil is least compacted, where there is moist soil, and follow the path of least resistance.
 When trees do get in water pipes it means there was an issue before that happened.
 If a PVC pipe cracked or started leaking, then a tree will take advantage of that constant moisture.
 This can be exacerbated by stress.
 If a tree is stressed from drought, it will be seeking water and look for available water in the soil.

 Deep Rooted Trees

-Jim Urban, FASLA a noted tree and soil expert said of deep rooted trees: “Trees are genetically capable of growing deep roots, but root architecture is strongly influenced by soil and climate conditions.”
+Jim Urban, FASLA, a noted tree and soil expert, said of deep rooted trees: “Trees are genetically capable of growing deep roots, but root architecture is strongly influenced by soil and climate conditions.”

 Any tree can become a deep rooted tree if the soil condition allows, the problem is that few urban sites have soil that allow any tree to have a deep root system.
-Trees that are referred to as ‘deep rooted’ trees have roots genetically different that can withstand difficult soil conditions like compaction and lack of oxygen.
+Trees that are referred to as ‘deep rooted’ trees have roots that are genetically different and can withstand difficult soil conditions like compaction and lack of oxygen.
 Some trees that fit this description are Palo Verde, Chinese Pistache, Ash, Poplus, Sweet Gum, Elm, some Pines, and various Oak trees.

 Roots Will Damage My Foundation

 Christopher Overbeke goes into details about roots and their potential to damage property and foundations.
 He makes two distinct points in his article: